Overview of Corporate Governance Structure

 Corporate Governance Committee

-In February 2017, the Company established the Corporate Governance Committee with the aim of increasing transparency and objectivity in management.
-As an advisory body to the Board of Directors, the committee discusses matters relating to corporate governance, including the nomination of directors and Audit & Supervisory Board members, and the remuneration system and remuneration standards for directors, and reports the results of its deliberations to the Board of Directors.
-The committee consists of the president, the director in charge of administration, and all outside directors (four as of March 30, 2021).
+Otsuka Holdings established the Corporate Governance Committee in February 2017.
+As an advisory body to the Board of Directors, the committee discusses matters relating to the enhancement of the corporate governance structure, including the nomination of directors and Audit & Supervisory Board members, as well as succession plans and the remuneration system and remuneration levels for directors and Audit & Supervisory Board members, and reports the results of its deliberations to the Board of Directors.
+The committee has seven members: the president, the director in charge of administration, and all outside directors (five as of March 30, 2022).
 The president serves as the chair of the committee.

 Content of Deliberations